“21 Things That You Can Do Now To Save Taxes in 2020 and 2021”

-Review: Take out your 2017 tax returns NOW and review what was done, what wasn’t done and what you wished you did back then.
-Some events may have already passed (establishing your SIMPLE plan or working your next dependent) but many moves are still available to you for 2018.
+Review: Take out your 2019 tax returns NOW and review what was done, what wasn’t done and what you wished you did back then.
+Some events may have already passed (establishing your SIMPLE plan or working your next dependent) but many moves are still available to you for 2020 and 2021.
 We will take a look at some of these together.

 Bonuses: Do you have a business, or are you an employee, that normally utilizes year end bonuses to distribute income or share profits?
 The employer would like, obviously, to pay these out before year end and reduce the corporate income tax.
 The employee, however, would prefer to delay these taxable payments until next year and defer paying the tax on it until then.
 Either way, proper planning and careful timing will help.

-Speaking of Capital Gains: If you have significant gains, and agree with many who feel that overall tax rates will increase with the Obama administration, then you might want to consider taking advantage of the unprecedented low rates on capital gains at this time.
-Sell, pay the 15% tax and repurchase with new basis.
+Speaking of Capital Gains: If you have significant gains, and agree with many who feel that overall tax rates will increase in the near future, then you might want to consider taking advantage of the unprecedented low rates on capital gains at this time.
+Sell, pay the 20% tax and repurchase with new basis.

 Pension contributions and fringe benefits: Does your company offer a pension, a 401(k) or a 125 fringe benefit plan?
 Maximize these before year end.
 If you are an employee covered by such plans, do all that you can afford to contribute to the plan or document the allowable deductions to be reimbursed before you lose it.

 Advance payments: If you are in business, consider paying some of your recurring expenses in advance.
 That publication in which you’ve advertised over the years has brought you significant business.
 Contact them and ask if they will give you a discount or additional ad-space if you agree to pay them next year’s (or, the next six month’s) fees in advance.
 They can use the cash flow and you can realize a savings PLUS a current year deduction.